I'd Really Love to See You Tonight

 "I'd Really Love to See You Tonight" is a song written by Parker McGee and recorded by England Dan & John Ford Coley from their 1976 album Nights Are Forever.
 It eventually peaked at No. 2 on the Billboard Hot 100 chart for two weeks, behind Wild Cherry's "Play That Funky Music" and No. 1 on the Easy Listening chart.
 Billboard ranked it as the No. 21 song for 1976.
 It also reached No. 26 on the UK Singles Chart.

 Record World called it a "sparkling tune with its extraordinary melodic hook."
+In 2024 Ultimate Classic Rock critic Michael Gallucci rated it as the 6th greatest soft rock song, saying that "The transcendent chorus ranks among the era's best."

-Dan Seals, the "England Dan" half of the duo, re-recorded the song in 1995 in an acoustic country music style for the album In a Quiet Room.
+Dan Seals, the "England Dan" half of the duo, re-recorded the song in 1995 in an acoustic country version for the album In a Quiet Room.
+Coley recorded his version on his 2008 self-titled live EP.